 A Committee Chair, working collaboratively with the Chair of the Board and with the assigned executive support, provides leadership to the committee.
-He/she ensures that the terms of reference of the committee are followed.
-He/she effectively manages issues to promote effective dialogue.
+They ensure that the terms of reference of the committee are followed.
+They effectively manage issues to promote effective dialogue.